 Financially and non-financially, our beliefs are coloured by our experiences, our success and failures, the thoughts we have had about ourselves and other people’s reactions to us.

 Imagine your bank account always have a small balance and suddenly it becomes $1 million, what would you feel?

-Have you heard that “money is root of all evil” when you are young?
+Have you heard that “money is the root of all evil” when you are young?
 No wonder your inner thought will say,

 All this money does not feel right.
 It doesn’t fit, I’d better do something about this.

-That is why despite many people earn much more than several million dollars in their life, few become a millionaire.
+That is why despite many people earning much more than several million dollars in their life, few become a millionaire.
 They simply have not prepared to accept one million dollars in their bank account.

-Break the broke paradigms
+Break the broken paradigms